yangchaoforthree/CS-Ranking-Tutorial/README.md

 **Step-4**: After all information is modified, push the changes to gitub.
 The commit information needs to clearly state the purpose of the modification.

-**Step-5**: After confirming the modification, you can submit PR on the csrankings website.
+**Step-5**: After confirming the modification, you can submit PR (pull request) on the csrankings website [here](https://github.com/emeryberger/CSrankings).
 All PR confirmation information must be confirmed and checked.

 **Step-6**: After submitting a PR, you can contact the professor/faculty to send an email to csrankings, stating the PR ID and other information to indicate that it has been submitted; after receiving the PR, the official will review and give a result, which requires timely attention and reply.